Pauline Fatme: Early life in Africa

-Ganomeh was born in the Oromia region of Ethiopia, then known as Abyssinia, the daughter of Jai Tshasseda Odah, an Oromo (or Galla) leader.
-She was orphaned when she was a young girl, and trafficked as a slave, first in Sudan, and then in Cairo, under the name "Fatme" (or Fatima).
+Ganomeh was born in the Oromia region of Ethiopia, then known as Abyssinia, the daughter of Jai Tshasseda Odah, an Oromo (or Galla) chief.
+She was orphaned when she was a young girl, and trafficked by merchants as a slave, first in Sudan, and then in Cairo, under the name "Fatme" (or Fatima).

 In Europe

 By the late 1840s Fatme was a servant in the household of ornithologist and baron Johannes Wilhelm von Müller in Württemberg.
 She learned to speak German.
 In 1852, she was baptized as "Pauline Johanne", after the queen of Württemberg.
 After two years of training at Korntal, the Protestant Missionary Society of Basel supported Fatmé to follow in the mission work of Johann Ludwig Krapf in East Africa.
 However, she fell ill before embarking on that assignment, and died in 1855, in Switzerland, "in the twenty-fourth year of her age".
 Her grave is in the churchyard of Riehen, near St. Chrischona.
 "Her sepulchre is to us a continual admonition not to forget the millions of Gallas", commented an 1857 report.